enyone/blog/_posts/2017-01-07-Randomness-in-Linux.md

 For whatever else from temporary filename creation to generating "almost unique" data blobs you can use `/dev/urandom` as a source but note that you should neither waste the valuable bits inside Linux's entropy pool for tasks that doesn't require randomness but only uniqueness.

 *Some versions of man page [random(4)](https://linux.die.net/man/4/random) states usage limitations while [some other](http://man7.org/linux/man-pages/man4/random.4.html) versions effectively does not.
 Be on the watch of what version/from what source you are reading.*

+**2017-01-08, edit:**

+Some clarifications and more references added:

+> *Majority of web pages and blog posts I've read suggests to use `/dev/urandom`.*

+Most of them refer to [this article](http://www.2uo.de/myths-about-urandom/)

+> _When the best available quality is needed `/dev/random` should be used always..._

+For sure `/dev/random` should NOT be used always but only "when the best available ~~quality~~ entropy is needed".
+Largest variation in people opinions seems to be how big "quality difference" there is between `/dev/random` and `/dev/urandom`.
+Some would say there is none but I would say there is enough to write this.

+> _The absence of term [**(CS)PRNG**](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator)_

+As both `/dev/random` and `/dev/urandom` [backs](https://en.wikipedia.org/wiki//dev/random#Linux) to the [same](https://en.wikipedia.org/wiki/Salsa20#ChaCha_variant) PRNG at kernel (version 4.8 and newer) level it is left out of the scope.
+I would say it is a complete different story whether you should run your pseudo-random data through some algorithm X before using it in cryptography.

+You should be more focused to the fact that even CSPRNG -backed sources does not magically create better entropy than the entropy of the source it uses has.
+At least `/dev/random` ensures there is enough entropy at the time of read.
+Linux should not remove it as a legacy thingie.